mongodb/specifications/source/crud/crud.rst

      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      * If specified, drivers SHOULD apply this option to both the original aggregate command and subsequent
      * getMore operations on the cursor.
      *
+     * Drivers MUST NOT specify a batchSize of zero in an aggregate command that includes an $out stage, as
+     * that will prevent the pipeline from executing.
+Drivers SHOULD leave the cursor.batchSize command option
+     * unset in an aggregate command that includes an $out stage.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */